 Located in a building that once served as a school for African American children, Curtis Elementary School, and named after renowned educator S.W.
 Curtis, the museum is located in Clearwater, Florida.

 Throughout the year, the museum houses a permanent exhibit, “The Triumphs and Tribulations of African Americans in Pinellas County, Florida.”

-The museum also hosts several traveling exhibits throughout the year, including “Living Legends and Lives of African American in Entertainment (1850-1970).”
+The museum also hosts several traveling exhibits throughout the year, including “Living Legends and Lives of African Americans in Entertainment (1850-1970).”

 Artifacts Collections include The Midwife Della Jackson Birth Records, as well as various historical photos, historical school yearbooks, historical church and funeral programs, and antique furnishings, art, and publications.